European Research Council Starting Grants

 You can learn more about this opportunity by visiting the funder's website.

-- The research itself must be conducted in a public or private research organization (refered to as the Host Institution/ HI).
-It could be the HI where the applicant already works, or any other HI located in one of the EU Member States or Associated Countries.
-Click on the links which follow to determine if your HI is located in an EU Member State or Associated Country.
+- It could be the HI where the applicant already works, or any other HI located in one of the EU Member States (see also eligibility of UK legal entities) or Associated Countries

 - The PI does not necessarily need to be working at the host institution at the time when the proposal is submitted.
 However, a mutual agreement and the host institution’s commitment on how the relationship will be established are necessary, should the proposal be successful.